 The Plan is also innovative.
 A first generation of operations is supporting human capital policy reforms, such as stronger legal frameworks to protect women and children.
 New large-scale training for our staff and clients is expanding the use of geolocated data collected via mobile phones to improve project and service delivery.

-The COVID-19 crisis underscores the need to protect and bolster human capital in the overarching effort to save lives, promote well-being, and safeguard future productivity.
-To accelerate human capital development in the face of the pandemic, the World Bank has identified seven game changers that are prioritized and traced in the AFR HCP:
+Multiple overlapping global crises – including the COVID-19 pandemic, climate change-induced natural disasters, and regional armed conflicts – have underscored the need to protect and bolster human capital in the overarching effort to save lives, promote well-being, and safeguard future productivity.
+To accelerate human capital development in the face of the pandemic, the :